 Reviews and appeals for indirect taxes: Appealing against a decision or assessment: Customer asks for extension of review acceptance or appeal period

 Decision makers must offer customers a review within the decision letter.
 The customer may accept the review offer or appeal to the tribunal within 30 days of the date of the letter.
+Decisions falling under s14 Finance Act 1994 allow a person 45 days to send a notice requiring a review to the Commissioners.
+This includes certain Customs Duties, Agricultural Levy and Excise Duty decisions.
 Alternatively the customer may ask for an extension to the period for accepting the offer of a review or making an appeal, for example if they have further information or arguments to put to the decision maker.

 The extension may be for 30 days from